Which is more Important For PC Performance CPU Speed or RAM

-Which is more Important, CPU speed or memory ?
+Which is more Important for your PC performance, CPU speed or RAM ?
 A very common question, I’ve been asked several times.

 This is a very difficult question to answer in a lay man’s word.
-In fact, I can’t find a way to explain to a non techy person.
+In fact.
 Unless we understand what each of these component does and how they relate to each other.

 In this article I will try my best to explain in simple terms, the fundamental tasks of both the Processor (CPU) and Memory (RAM) and how they relate each other.
 Hopefully (I hope) at the end of this post, you will understand and also be able answer this question, if anyone asks you.

 The Central Processing Unit, popularly known as CPU, is the Brain of the Computer.
 Its main job is to take all the information’s from all the input devices connected with the computer.
 For example, the operating system and all the software’s installed and to execute the instructions that it gets.

 But the CPU does not execute all commands or instructions that you throw at it simultaneously.
 A CPU executes a certain amount of instructions within a group called as cycles.
 The speed of a CPU is measured, as to how many cycles it can perform in a second.

 If the CPU can perform one cycle in one second its called as a Hertz.
 So if a CPU can perform 1 million cycles per second, than it is said to have the speed of 1 Megahertz. on the other hand if the CPU has the capacity to perform 1 billion cycles per second, than it has a speed of 1 Gigahertz.
 You will understand it better if you see the following illustrations.

 |1 Hertz||1 Cycle per second|